wkennedy/shoe-platform/README.md

 Once everything is up and running you can navigate to http://localhost:3000 and see the service interface.

-NOTE: If you have trouble
+NOTE: If you have trouble with ports due to applications on your machine already utilizing those ports, please edit the ports in the docker-compose.yml file appropriately.

 ## How to build